softkave/fimidara-server-node/src/tools/email-templates/README.md

 ## Commands

-Assuming you're running from the root of the server project with an environment file ".env.local":
+Assuming you're running from the root of the server project with an environment file ".env.dev":
 `npx ts-node src/tools/email-templates/index.ts`